Launacloud/google-apps-script-scheduler/README.md

 ## Warning
 **_🔥 DO NOT DELETE EVENT ID!_**

 Manually deleting `event id` is dangerous as these IDs are way to track existing events - when running the script, IDs are automatically updated.
-If you are remove then, make sure you are doing this carefully.
+If you are removing then, make sure you are doing this carefully.

 ## Reference
 - [G Suite Pro Tips: how to automatically add a schedule from Google Sheets into Calendar](https://cloud.google.com/blog/products/g-suite/g-suite-pro-tip-how-to-automatically-add-a-schedule-from-google-sheets-into-calendar)